Firearms Offences (Vic)

 Safekeeping of firearms

 When firearms are being carried or used, they must be carried or used in a secure way.
-Reasonable precautions must be taken that the firearms are not lost or stolen.
-Failure to take these precautions if an offence.
-These firearms offences can result in a fine of up to 240 penalty unit or 4 years imprisonment.
+Reasonable precautions must be taken to ensure that that the firearms are not lost or stolen.
+Failure to take these precautions is an offence.
+These firearms offences can result in a fine of up to 240 penalty units or four years imprisonment.

 If you have been the respondent in an Intervention Order, you may be deemed to be a Prohibited Person.
 If you are deemed to be a Prohibited Person, you will not be allowed to possess a firearm for five years from the date the Intervention Order expires.

 It is a serious offence for a Prohibited Person to possess, carry or use a firearm.

 If you have been deemed a Prohibited Person and you want to have this reversed, you can make an application to the court under Section 189 of the Firearms Act.
 Under this provision, you must satisfy the court that allowing you to possess firearms will not put anyone at risk.

 The court will make this decision based on the following factors: